CredaCash/CredaCash/README.md

 -	Scalability: A single blockchain can scale to hundreds of transactions per second.
 In the future, multiple blockchains may be interconnected and payments routed seamlessly between them, similar to routing data on the internet.

+-	Integrated Peer-to-Peer Crosschain Exchange: CredaCash is the first fully private cryptocurrency and blockchain to include an integrated, peer-to-peer crosschain exchange.
+This exchange allows users to trade CredaCash for Bitcoin and Bitcoin Cash across blockchains, instantly providing liquidity and reducing barriers to entry.

+-	Mining: Users of the Crosschain Exchange can mine CredaCash, ensuring cryptocurrency goes to users who help grow the ecosystem.

 ## Software Overview

 This repository contains the source code for the CredaCash network node and wallet.
 The network node can:

 -	Join the network to relay blocks and transactions.
 -	Track the blockchain to record cleared transactions and spent bills.
--	Serve as a network gateway for wallets and other payment applications.
+-	Optionally serve as a network gateway for wallets and other payment applications.
--	Optionally, serve as a blockchain witness by assembling transactions into blocks and sending them across the network.
+-	Potentially serve as a blockchain witness by assembling transactions into blocks and sending them across the network.

 The wallet: